 Many of these accidents result in serious injuries involving fractures of the wrist, arm, shoulder, ankle, knee and other bones including connective tissue damage which often requires surgery and protracted therapeutic treatment.
 Unfortunately, these types of falls can cause significant trauma to the head or brain (also known as traumatic brain injury [tbi]) which can result in death, especially when someone is propelled to the hard pavement directly hitting his or her head.

 Many people are unaware of the very specific laws within the five boroughs of the City of New York which determine responsibility for maintaining the sidewalks.
 As this law is very specialized and requires complete and thorough knowledge concerning those persons and entities which may be responsible for maintenance of various sidewalks, walkways and pathways, it is important to contact a lawyer with all of the necessary knowledge and experience handling this type of case.
-The Law Offices of Ira M. Perlman and Robert D. Rosen have been prosecuting sidewalk accident cases for over 30 years, achieving outstanding settlements and verdicts on behalf of family members and loved ones who have needlessly suffered due to a failure on the part of the municipality or property owner to properly maintain sidewalks, walkways and pathways.
+The Law Offices of Ira M. Perlman, P.C. & Robert D. Rosen, P.C. have been prosecuting sidewalk accident cases for over 30 years, achieving outstanding settlements and verdicts on behalf of family members and loved ones who have needlessly suffered due to a failure on the part of the municipality or property owner to properly maintain sidewalks, walkways and pathways.

 Common Sidewalk Conditions Causing Accidents